iotifiedBigYus/mustapekka/diary.md

 My friend noted that the umbrella deaccelerates the player too fast, and I agree.
 We will need to deviate from physics to come up with a smoother drag model.

+Tried to fix the glide jittering.
+Got closer but it only works sometimes.

 Changes:
 - Made the start of the player acceleration constant as the minimum velocity until the quadratic curves becomes larger.
 - Cleaned up the camera code so that smart following can be implemented easier and removed system.lua